JaredMFProgramming/PortableApps/docs/index.md

 # Preface
 This here is my website for my own application launchers made special for the [PortableApps.com](https://PortableApps.com) Suite.
 They all range from useful and productive to silly and entertaining.
+Just simply install each app into your USB drive, your local PC, or in the cloud, and take them wherever you go!
 I hope you enjoy them all!
 ## Piskel Portable 0.14.0
 Create sprites and pixel art on the go with Piskel Portable, based on Julian Descottes' [Piskel.](https://piskelapp.com)